Swayam04600/Sundown-Studio-Web-Variant/README.md

 # Sundown-Studio-Web-Variant

 Welcome to the Sundown Studio Web Variant repository!
-This project is a clone of the Sundown Studio website, built using HTML, CSS, JavaScript, and utilizing the Locomotive Scroll library for smooth scrolling effects.
+This project is an homage to the Sundown Studio website, meticulously crafted with HTML, CSS, and JavaScript, enhanced by the Locomotive Scroll library for seamless scrolling effects.

 ## Project Overview

-The Sundown Studio Web Variant aims to replicate the design and functionality of the original Sundown Studio website, showcasing a portfolio of creative projects with a sleek and interactive user interface.
+The Sundown Studio Web Variant mirrors the design and functionality of the original website, presenting a portfolio of creative endeavors through an engaging and dynamic user interface.
+Explore our curated collection of projects and experience innovation in every scroll.

 ## Key Features